 - Lambs 28 days post drench to check for re-infection.
-Lambs on contaminated pasture typically need drenching every 28 days, lambs on cleaner pasture may not. - Lambs on summer crops should not need drenching every 28 days BUT monitor so you don't get caught out! - Mixed aged ewes (light and main mobs) and 2-tooth ewes pre-tup.
+Lambs on contaminated pasture typically need - cleaner pasture may not. • Lambs on summer crops should not need drenching every 28 days BUT monitor so you don't get caught out!